joshbrew/HEG_Arduino/README.md

 Uses an Arduino Nano V3, an Adafruit ADS1115, an OPT101, a BR1102W and AN1102W Red and IR LEDs respectively. (~$20) Build time: 1 hour.

 HEGs typically cost hundreds or thousands on the market, so this is a much better solution for people wanting to get their feet wet with biofeedback and do a cool DIY project to understand the science better.
 [HEG biofeedback](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4869785/) was originally developed to treat ADHD in the 90s, later expanding to PTSD and Depression due to common stress symptoms like [Hypofrontality](https://en.wikipedia.org/wiki/Hypofrontality) being treatable this way.
 It is implicated for much more, but there's not a whole lot of data (which this 20 dollar version could solve).
 It is informally called "brain pushups" for how it works out your brain to enable better bloodflow and oxygenation, therefore cognitive functioning and self-control.
 It only takes 5-10 minutes in the first session to gain control of bloodflow in the targeted area.
 I don't recommend doing more than 10 minutes at a time with this thing.
-Be wary of fatigue or headaches the first few times.
+Be wary of fatigue or headaches the first few times when you start gaining control of your bloodflow.

 #### Explanation: